hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

         timeout_seconds: 40

-In above example ``remote_schemas.yaml`` contains information about remote schema local where local graphql urls are specified via
+In the above example, ``remote_schemas.yaml`` contains some information about remote schema local where local GraphQL URLs are specified via the ``REMOTE_SCHEMA`` environment variable.
-REMOTE_SCHEMA environment variable.

 ..  code-block::  yaml